carambamarcus/carambamarcus/hi.md

 - Can you think to yourself?
 - I can
 - Well, enjoy.
+- I can help the World teaching how make NTF's
 <!---
 carambamarcus/carambamarcus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.